DFHack/dfhack/docs/plugins/dwarfvet.rst

 dwarfvet
 ========
-Enables Animal Caretaker functionality
+Tags:
+:dfhack-keybind:`dwarfvet`

+:index:`Allows animals to be treated at animal hospitals.
+<dwarfvet; Allows animals to be treated at animal hospitals.>`
-Always annoyed your dragons become useless after a minor injury?
-Well, with dwarfvet, your animals become first rate members of your fort.
-It can also be used to train medical skills.

-Animals need to be treated in an animal hospital, which is simply a hospital that is also an animal training zone.
-The console will print out a list on game load, and whenever one is added or removed.
-Dwarfs must have the Animal Caretaker labor to treat animals.
-Normal medical skills are used (and no experience is given to the Animal Caretaker skill).
+Annoyed your dragons become useless after a minor injury?
+Well, with dwarfvet, injured animals will be treated at an animal hospital, which is simply a hospital that is also an animal training zone.
+Dwarfs with the Animal Caretaker labor enabled will come to the hospital to treat animals.
+Normal medical skills are used (and trained), but no experience is given to the Animal Caretaker skill itself.

-Options:

-:enable:        Enables Animal Caretakers to treat and manage animals
-:disable:       Turns off the plguin
+Usage:

+``enable dwarfvet``
+    Enables the plugin.
+``dwarfvet report``
-:report:        Reports all zones that the game considers animal hospitals
+    Reports all zones that the game considers animal hospitals.
+``dwarfvet report-usage``
+    Reports on animals currently being treated.